10 Benefits of Hosted VoIP over Traditional Phone Systems

-The temptation to stick with the familiar can be very real, especially for companies who lack in-house technical expertise or huge budgets for communications.
+The temptation to stick with the familiar can be very real, especially for companies who lack the in-house technical expertise or huge budgets for communications.
 Your traditional telephone vendor may not be perfect, but the risk of the unknown can be a little scary.
 If you're trying to decide whether the benefits of VoIP are enough to justify the cost investment and making the switch, you're in the right place.

-Advantages of VoIP Over Traditional Phone Systems
+Hosted VoIP vs. Traditional Phone Systems

-If you want to learn more about VoIP options, we covered the differences amongst VoIP technology in SIP Trunking vs. Hosted PBX: What's the Difference.
+If you want to learn more about VoIP options, we covered the differences amongst VoIP technology in SIP Trunking vs. Hosted PBX: What's the Difference?
 We also cover some of the benefits of hosted VoIP vs. On-Premises PBX in 11 Common Mistakes Companies Make in Adopting VoIP Technology.